 Good for: Stretching out your budget

-By using the Reverse Martingale while you're on a winning streak, it’s possible to pocket a healthy return.
+By using the Reverse Martingale system while you're on a winning streak, it’s possible to pocket a healthy return.

 Good for: Keeping track of your budget

-Labouchere is excellent for helping you keep track of where you are in your overall strategy and for managing your budget, but it doesn't actually improve your odds of a win.
+The Labouchere roulette strategy is excellent for helping you keep track of where you are in your overall strategy and for managing your budget, but it doesn't actually improve your odds of a win.
 If you hit a long losing streak, the sequence can get ridiculously long, and the stake can climb high.
 However, if you stick to the formula and play 50/50 bets with a reasonable number of wins, you will collect a decent profit.

 Good for: New players